pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 # Defining dependencies and products

-To ensure pytask executes all tasks in a correct order, define which dependencies are required and which products are produced by a task.
+To ensure pytask executes all tasks in correct order, define which dependencies are required and which products are produced by a task.

 :::{important}
-If you do not specify dependencies and products as explained below, pytask will not able to build a graph, a {term}`DAG`, and will not be able to execute all tasks in the project correctly!
+If you do not specify dependencies and products as explained below, pytask will not be able to build a graph, a {term}`DAG`, and will not be able to execute all tasks in the project correctly!
 :::